prodion23/darko/README.md

 ## 28:06:42:12

 Darko helps you debug.
 A great use case for Darko is if you want to know *exactly* when a piece of data is mutated.
-Darko allows you to watch objects, spy on their attributes, drop `irb` or `pry` upon mutations, & really help you get to the root of what is going on.
+Darko allows you to watch objects, spy on their attributes, drop `irb` or `pry` upon mutations(:TODO), & really help you get to the root of what is going on.

 Just like Frank without the bunny suit.